OxaPayBlog: Аналитика о криптоплатежных шлюзах

 If the goal of the pilot is revenue, you will miss the signals that matter.

-Before going live, decide what you will pay attention to:
+Before going live, decide what you will observe:

 • Customer behavior during payment